NKRisu/super-tribble/README.md

 - **Web page may be slow**: When loading in, API response times on developer API-key is slow and only updates every 24 hours.
 - **Error for missing file in console**: Clean up on this issue is coming, related to code logic not having a fallback at this point for missing image file.
+- **No articles for any other language / country**: only language "en"/"EN" and countrycode "us"/"US" give results, any other query parameter gives result length 0.
+I cannot fix this.

 ### Future Improvements

-- **Search improvements**: Implementing language, country, popularity ascending/descending, time frame and other search query params.
+- **Search improvements**: Implementing popularity ascending/descending, time frame and other search query params.
 Possibly restricting searched news articles to smaller number, current limit is API's max. (i. e. no limit...)
 - **Caching**: Caching some information on page so not everything needs to be fetched.
-- **Removing all the logging**: Removing logs (which i may or may not have done before pushing this to Git...)

 ---